 Perhaps you have a massive rotator cuff tear, or a labrum tear that has created a marked instability of your shoulder.
 Maybe the impingement is so bad that physical therapy cannot help.
 These conditions create a significant disability and certainly diminish the quality of life.
 Surgery in these cases can definitely help.
 Most rotator cuff tears, as well as labrum tears, can be repaired.
 Bony problems causing impingement can be corrected.
 These procedures are typically done through the arthroscope, in an outpatient setting.
 Shoulder replacements can also be performed, however are a little more complicated.
 As one might imagine, surgery is a more painful solution, but one that corrects a disabling problem.
 Physical therapy is typically required after surgery to aid in restoring motion, strength and function.

 Now, that’s a long-winded discussion of shoulder pain.
 It doesn’t address every shoulder problem – that would take a whole book.
 Hopefully it has helped you realize that your shoulder problem can be treated, it’s probably not all that complicated, probably won’t hurt more than a little if at all, and treatment can get you back to the things you enjoy, like throwing a ball, reaching into the cupboard, lifting your child or putting your arm around your sweetheart.
-If you are local to Meadville, we would love to help you here at Alden Physical Therapy.
-If you aren’t local, ask around, find out where the best physical therapy office is in your area and give them a call (consider going to www.mckenziemdt.org and using the therapist finder for a McKenzie trained provider in your area, or www.apta.org for their therapist finder).
+If you don’t know your local physical therapists, ask around, find out where the best physical therapy office is in your area and give them a call (consider going to www.mckenziemdt.org and using the therapist finder for a McKenzie trained provider in your area, or www.apta.org for their therapist finder).